mirdaki/theforce/docs/introduction.md

 ### Read Input

-This example creates three variables of different types and reads a value from standard in, before printing that value and continuing on to the next variable.
+This example creates three variables of different types.
+For each variable, a value is read from standard in, assigned to that variable, then printed out.

 ```force
 BeginMain